organisciak/extra-keyboards-for-chrome-os/remap2/README.md

    1. Select "Language" and ensure "English (United States)" is listed or add it if it is missing.
    2. Select "Input method" followed by "Manage input methods".
-   3. Select the box labeled "Lushootseed".
+   3. Select the box labeled "No-V".

 ## How To Use